chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/command.md

 }
 ```

-You can enable command URIs in [webviews](/api/extension-guides/webview) by setting `enableCommandUris` in the `WebviewOptions` when the webview is created.
+You can enable command URIs in [webviews](/api/插件-guides/webview) by setting `enableCommandUris` in the `WebviewOptions` when the webview is created.

 ## Creating new commands

 ### Registering a command

-[`vscode.commands.registerCommand`](/api/references/vscode-api#commands.registerCommand) binds a command ID to a handler function in your extension:
+[`vscode.commands.registerCommand`](/api/references/vscode-api#commands.registerCommand) binds a command ID to a handler function in your 插件:

 ```ts
 import * as vscode from 'vscode';